LS-Instruments/WebSocket-Actor/README.md

 **Service Name** specifies the name of the service.

-**Subscriber Enqueuer** specifies the enqueuer of the actor (to be created) that subscribes to the WebSocket Server Actor.
+**Subscriber Enqueuer** specifies the enqueuer of the actor that subscribes to the WebSocket Server Actor.

 **WebSocket Data Handler** specifies the concrete message (to be created) child of the abstract message “*WebSocket Connection Handler